AustinKelsay/vibible/llm/implementation/SESSIONS_AND_CREDITS.md

 **Tier Transitions:** `resolveTier()` centralizes tier updates for all credit mutations. `admin` is sticky and never downgraded; non-admins are always `paid` tier.

 **Daily Spending Limit:** `reserveCreditsInternal` checks `checkDailySpendLimit()` before allowing credit reservation.
-If daily spend exceeds $5 (default), the request is rejected with `"Daily spending limit exceeded"`.
+The default limit is defined by the constant `DEFAULT_DAILY_SPEND_LIMIT_USD = 5.0` in `convex/sessions.ts` (line 7).
+This can be overridden per-session via the `dailySpendLimitUsd` field in the sessions table.
+The limit is checked at line 72 of `checkDailySpendLimit()` using `session.dailySpendLimitUsd ??
+DEFAULT_DAILY_SPEND_LIMIT_USD`.
+To change the default limit, modify the `DEFAULT_DAILY_SPEND_LIMIT_USD` constant in `convex/sessions.ts`.
+To override for a specific session, update the session's `dailySpendLimitUsd` field in the Convex database.
+If daily spend exceeds the limit, the request is rejected with `"Daily spending limit exceeded"`.
 The limit resets at UTC midnight.
+Admin sessions bypass the daily spending limit entirely.

 ### Partial Refunds with Retry